-Systemic Vision Work | Boris Laaser
+Systemic Vision (Work) – another story about Boris Laaser

-„No“, the boy replied, „I want to find out, how I should not build a tower.“
+„No“, the boy replied, „I’m actually finding out, how I should not build a tower.“

 Wise little boy.
 Today I am believing (after having meanwhile studied constructivism theory & German literature as a youg man) that we still don’t really know how to build something new, even as an „engineer“ – do we?
 To build something new is not a linear function, or something like a binary code – otherwise, it could be done by machines.